Caprera Club Med

 Italian newsreel footage of the village of Caprera (1960s)

-Caprera Scuba Diving with Banane.
+Caprera Underwater Diving with Banana.
 Archives Gérard Decosterd (Pigeon)

-Read Dominique Robert's article GO sailing in 1968 (the article is in 2 parts)
+Read Dominique Robert's article on sailing in 1968 (the article is in 2 parts)

 Part 1: Return to Caprera